smogon/sprites/README.md

 Pokemon sprite filenames are in a 1-to-1 correspondence with the Pokemon's name, for ease of processing.
 Filenames may be directly substituted in shell commands without escaping.
 This naming scheme means that some of the filenames in `src/` are a little awkward looking to humans, but it means that no additional data beyond what is encoded in the filesystem is required to determine the correct name for any given Pokémon.

-- Filenames must conform to the POSIX portable filename character set, `[0-9a-zA-Z-._]`.
+- Filenames must conform to the POSIX portable filename character set plus tilde, `[0-9a-zA-Z-._~]`.
 To ensure this, we encode filenames according to the following rules.
-Characters in `[0-9a-zA-Z-.]` are left as-is.
+Characters in `[0-9a-zA-Z-.~]` are left as-is.
 Spaces are converted to an underscore.
 Other characters are escaped using two underscores and four hex characters, similar to JavaScript Unicode escapes. (example: `Flabébé` -> `Flabe__0301be__0301`)

     The following JS functions may be useful:
      ```javascript